gh0stwizard/x11mirror-client/README.md

 of the window.

-In the case of intersections with other windows, the `xorg-server` will not try to draw things that are covered by other window.
+In the case of intersections with other windows, the `xorg-server` will not try to draw things that are covered by other windows.
 You may imagine that `xorg-server` is operates under some sort of a patchwork, where each part is either belongs to the target window or does not.